MoseleyBioinformaticsLab/MESSES/_sources/protocol_dependent_schema.rst.txt

 "required" property will be used to build the "required" array in the JSON schema, but there are some other keywords in `JSON Schema <https://json-schema.org/understanding-json-schema/>`_ that have special translations as well.
-For example, the "items" keyword must be an object type or boolean type to be valid in `JSON Schema <https://json-schema.org/understanding-json-schema/>`_, but due to the limitations of the export tagging system there is not a way to specify an "items" property of this type.
-To get around this limitation if properties such as "items" are a string type they will first be put through the eval() function before being copied into the JSON schema.
+For example, the "items" keyword must be an object type or boolean type to be valid in `JSON Schema <https://json-schema.org/understanding-json-schema/>`_.
+But due to the limitations of the export part of the tagging system, there is not a way to specify an "items" property of this type.
+To get around this limitation, if properties such as "items" are a string type, they will first be put through the eval() function before being copied into the JSON schema.
 Let's see an example.

 .. code:: console